 Some of the best cameras today are smartphones.
-These are our favorites.
+These are our favorites

 Cons:

-Google's budget-friendly Pixel 4a has a so-so battery but has a capable camera that does well with photos and videos.

-Best Zoom: Samsung Galaxy S20 Ultra 5G
+Best zoom: Samsung Galaxy S22 Ultra

-The Samsung Galaxy S20 Ultra 5G gets the nod for having the most impressive zoom.
-The 100x Space Zoom gives remarkable power and clarity from long distances, and it's leading the market in this department.
-You can take pictures from 300 feet away, and they'll come out looking like you were standing a mere 3 feet from your subject matter.
+The new Samsung Galaxy S22 Ultra gets the nod for having the most impressive zoom.
+The 100x Space Zoom gives remarkable power and clarity from long distances and it's leading the market in this department.
+You can take pictures from 300 feet away and they'll come out looking like you were standing a mere three feet from your subject matter.
 If you need a big, powerful zoom, this is the best camera phone for you.

-You'll also get Ultra Bright Night Mode to help you capture breathtaking shots after dark, and vivid video is brilliant without a flash and in low light.
+You'll also get Nightography software to help you capture breathtaking shots after dark and the video is brilliant as well without a flash and in low light.
 The primary back-facing camera has a 108MP camera and delivers 8K video.
-On paper, those are unheard of specs.
+On paper, those are impressive specs.
 In practice, though, it's more of a numbers game.
-Telephoto images are indeed brag-worthy, but image processing isn't consistent with video.
-One moment you'll capture a stunning night-time reel, and the next, everything is out of focus and jittery.
-Fingers crossed for a software fix.
+Telephoto images are indeed brag-worthy.
+If you peek under the hood, though, you'll find the previous-generation S21 Ultra had nearly the same camera specs.
+While we're nitpicking, the S21 Ultra had a stronger battery life than its big brother.
+The S22 does gain faster charging, though, so that's a bit of a wash.

-The Samsung Galaxy S20 Ultra 5G is at the top of the list of best Android devices this year, and it's earned that honor.
-With 37-hour battery life, IP68 waterproof rating, a 100x zoom, and 5G, this is a future-proof phone with a high-powered sensor that will be a hit for photographers of any skill level.
+The Samsung Galaxy S22 Ultra is at the top of the list of best Android devices this year and it's earned that honor.
+Design-wise, it has a squarish frame this time around, making it look more like the Note.
+It even comes with an S Pen.
+With its IP68 waterproof rating, a 100x zoom, and 5G, this is a future-proof phone with a high-powered sensor that will be a hit for photographers of any skill level.

 Pros: